Cellular-Semantics/CellMark/src/markers/input/README.md

 ## 2. Add Metadata

 Alongside the input data, include a corresponding metadata entry in the `src/markers/input/metadata.csv` file.
-Each row should describe one input file and must include the following fields:
+Each row should describe one input file and should include the following fields:

 | file_name | Organ | Species | Species_abbreviation | Organ_region | Parent | Marker_set_xref | CxG_collection | CxG_dataset |
 |-----------|--------|---------|------------------------|----------------|---------|--------------------|------------------|---------------|